Durvalumab: PACIFIC

 In November 2017, the double-blinded phase III AstraZeneca PACIFIC clinical trial demonstrated the efficacy of durvalumab in the treatment of stage III non-small cell lung cancer.
-709 patients with stage III NSCLC who did not have disease progression after two or more cycles of a platinum-based chemotherapy were randomly assigned to receive durvalumab or a placebo as consolidation therapy for their lung cancer.
+709 participants with stage III NSCLC who did not have disease progression after two or more cycles of a platinum-based chemotherapy were randomly assigned to receive durvalumab or a placebo as consolidation therapy for their lung cancer.
 Durvalumab increased the median progression-free survival from 5.6 months (placebo) to 16.8 months (durvalumab); the 12 month progression-free survival rate was increased from 35.3% (placebo) to 55.9% (durvalumab), and the 18 month progression-free survival rate was increased from 27.0% (placebo) to 44.2% (durvalumab).
 The median time to death or distant metastases was also increased from 14.6 months (placebo) to 23.2 months (durvalumab).
-Extreme side effects were also increased from 26.1% of patients (placebo) to 29.9% of patients (durvalumab).
+Extreme side effects were also increased from 26.1% of participants (placebo) to 29.9% of participants (durvalumab).